TQTQliu/GeFu/README.md

 If you find our work useful for your research, please cite our paper.

 ```
-@article{liu2024gefu,
-    title={Geometry-aware Reconstruction and Fusion-refined Rendering for Generalizable Neural Radiance Fields},
+@InProceedings{Liu_2024_CVPR,
-    author={Liu, Tianqi and Ye, Xinyi and Shi, Min and Huang, Zihao and Pan, Zhiyu and Peng, Zhan and Cao, Zhiguo},
+    author    = {Liu, Tianqi and Ye, Xinyi and Shi, Min and Huang, Zihao and Pan, Zhiyu and Peng, Zhan and Cao, Zhiguo},
-    journal={arXiv preprint arXiv:2404.17528},
-    year={2024}
+    title     = {Geometry-aware Reconstruction and Fusion-refined Rendering for Generalizable Neural Radiance Fields},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
+    year      = {2024},
+    pages     = {7654-7663}
 }
 ```